Skip to Content

 One key area where NanoTritium™ batteries excel is in powering satellite instrumentation—specifically sensors—which tend to require low amounts of power.
 Uninterrupted and long-term power is highly desirable for space satellites due to repair difficulties, and would be especially beneficial for surveillance satellites, where effective operations have national security consequences.

 NanoTritium™ batteries guarantee uninterrupted functionality over 20+ years, even in the harsh conditions of outer space.
-As demonstrated by City Labs’ collaboration with the U.S. Space Force in developing satellite image sensors, these batteries offer a reliable power source for remote sensing and surveillance applications.
+As demonstrated by City Labs’ collaboration with the U.S. Space Force in developing satellite image sensors, these batteries offer a reliable power source equipment for remote sensing and military surveillance applications.

 NanoTritium™ batteries also boast important benefits for ground-based operations where their long-term power and vibration resistance owed to their solid-state design makes them ideal for powering sensitive information that may be subjected to combat settings.
 City Labs recently partnered with the U.S. Air Force to enhance communications security (COMSEC) measures, developing tritium-based AA batteries tailored for COMSEC crypto key security, as well as exploring ultra-low power designs for security-critical standby power for COMSEC systems.